 CHOC Children's is one of eighteen type 1 diabetes TrialNet International Clinical Centers at the forefront of type 1 diabetes research.
 Led by Mark Daniels, MD, the TrialNet team at CHOC Children's is dedicated to preventing type 1 diabetes and stopping disease progression by preserving insulin production before and after diagnosis.

-Dr. Mark Daniels has served as Principal Investigator for the TrialNet studies conducted here at CHOC.
-He has been board certified in pediatric endocrinology since 2003 after completing his medical school training, residency and pediatric endocrinology fellowship at Stanford University
+Dr. Mark Daniels has served as the Principal Investigator for the TrialNet studies conducted here at CHOC.
+He has been board certified in pediatric endocrinology since 2003 after completing his medical school training, residency, and pediatric endocrinology fellowship at Stanford University.

-Heather Speer CCRC MPH CHES CDE has been a very active and effective research coordinator in the Diabetes Prevention Trial-Type 1 and TrialNet.
-She is dedicated to recruiting study subjects for all the studies through excellent networking relationships with the TrialNet personnel and local physicians, support groups, health care personnel, and outreach community fairs.
+Heather Speer CCRC MPH CHES CDE has been a very active and effective research coordinator in the Diabetes Prevention Trial-Type 1 Diabetes (DPT-1) study and TrialNet studies.
+She is dedicated to recruiting study subjects for all studies through excellent networking relationships with TrialNet staff and local physicians, support groups, medical staff, and community outreach fairs.

 If you have a relative with T1D, you may be eligible for risk screening that can detect the early stages of T1D years before symptoms appear.
 More

 Depending on your risk screening results, you may be eligible for monitoring.
 We’ll monitor you for disease progression and let you know if you become eligible for a study.
 More